 Follicular Unit Extraction (FUE) is the most advanced hair transplantation treatment available.
 Instead of taking a strip of hair from the donor site, the FUE device extracts individual follicles and transplants them to the areas where hair has been lost.
 This results in minimal scarring and improved results.

-Both micro-follicle hair transplantation and FUE hair transplants are effective at restoring hair’s appearance with minimal downtime.
+Micro-follicle hair transplantation and FUE hair transplants effectively restore hair’s appearance with minimal downtime.
 Most patients require 1-2 treatment sessions to achieve their desired results.

 While many hair salons and treatment centers offer solutions to treat and prevent hair loss, these treatments do not restore hair once it’s been lost.
 Topical hair and scalp solutions can help reduce or slow hair loss, but once the follicle has been damaged and the hair has been lost, a surgical approach to hair restoration is required.